chbeu/chbeu.github.io/content/post/20240603_genAIart2024/index.md

   placement: 1
 ---

-I am looking forward to the symposium on 'Harmony & Dissonance: Generative AI in Music and the Arts', which I am organizing as part of the W&K collaboration between Mozarteum University and Paris Lodron University Salzburg.
+I am looking forward to the symposium on 'Harmony & Dissonance: Generative AI in Music and the Arts', which I am organizing as part of the W&K collaboration between Mozarteum University and the University of Salzburg.
 The symposium will take place in Villa Vicina---Salzburg, Austria---on June 20, 2024.

 I am delighted that to have brilliant speakers at the symposium that look at the topic from different angles: composer and sound artist Marco Döttlinger, copyright expert Noah Martin, media artist Stephanie Meisl, music technology and AI expert Jordi Pons, and music business researcher Peter Tschmuck.